abhiabhi94/job-board/README.md

 A job board, this was initially built out of boring job hunting.
-This basically scans through different portals and based upon the preferences like keywords, salary, etc., and brings the jobs that match your preference.
+This basically scans through different portals and based upon the preferences like keywords, salary, location etc., and shows the jobs that match your preference.

 ### Portals Integrated